 As a young man, Saul of Tarsus had been the greatest opponent of Christianity.
-He wholeheartedly approved of the violent stoning of Stephen and was so incensed by the new religion.. which was quickly spreading throughout the land, that he determined to destroy it.
-He gained permission from the Jewish authorities to seize all who were following Jesus of Nazareth, and throw them into prison.
-But the Lord met with him on the way, as turned his life upside-down.
+He wholeheartedly approved of the violent stoning of Stephen and was so incensed by the new religion, which was quickly spreading throughout the land, that he determined to destroy it.
+He gained permission from the Jewish authorities to seize all who were following Jesus of Nazareth and throw them into prison.
+But the Lord met with him on the way and turned his life upside-down.

 That encounter caused 'Saul the Persecuted' to become 'Paul the Apostle'.
 He not only became Christ's devoted bond-servant, but was commissioned as His chosen vessel to take the gospel to the Gentiles.
-Throughout his ministry Paul faithfully fulfilled his assignment, and discovered that God's grace is sufficient, for His strength made perfect in our weaknesses.
+Throughout his ministry, Paul faithfully fulfilled his assignment and discovered that God's grace is sufficient, for His strength is made perfect in our weakness.

-When speaking to Jews, Paul used the Law and Prophets to explain the truth, and when addressing Gentiles, he drew from his own testimony as well as Gentile customs.
-As he stood before the assembles company, Paul knew this esteemed jury understood many Jewish customs... and so he not only appealed to their understanding of the Jewish Law, but also rehearsed his encounter with Christ, on the road to Damascus.
+When speaking to Jews, Paul used the Law and Prophets to explain the truth and when addressing Gentiles, he drew from his own testimony, as well as Gentile customs.
+As he stood before the assembled company, Paul knew this esteemed jury understood many Jewish customs, and so he not only appealed to their understanding of the Jewish Law but also rehearsed his encounter with Christ, on the road to Damascus.

-His vivid description of the dazzlingly, bright light that stopped him in his tracks at midday, must have peaked their interest.
-"And when we had all fallen to the ground," he continued, "I heard a voice saying to me in the Hebrew dialect, 'Saul, Saul, why are you persecuting Me?
-It is hard for you to kick against the pricks."
+His vivid description of the dazzlingly bright light that stopped him in his tracks at midday, must have piqued their interest: "And when we had all fallen to the ground," he continued, "I heard a voice saying to me in the Hebrew dialect, 'Saul, Saul, why are you persecuting Me?
+It is hard for you to kick against the pricks.'"

-As he continued to relate his encounter with the risen, ascended, glorified Christ, and tell the court all that Jesus said, Paul likened himself as an obstinate mule.
-"It is hard for you to kick against the goads." were Christ's chastening words to him.
-Goads are sharp, pointed instruments that are used to chasten stubborn animals, who refuses to obey their master's instructions.
+As he continued to relate his encounter with the risen, ascended, glorified Christ, and tell the court all that Jesus said, Paul likened himself as an obstinate mule: "It is hard for you to kick against the goads," were Christ's chastening words to him.
+Goads are sharp, pointed instruments that are used to chasten stubborn animals, who refuse to obey their master's instructions.
 But in the life of men, it is not only disregarding our innate, human conscience but can often be resisting the Holy Spirit and impeding His convicting work in our life.